Skip to content

 Creating Habits

-This guide covers all the ways to create habits: writing YAML/JSON directly (Habit as Code), using the visual Base editor, or importing from existing n8n/Activepieces workflows.
+This guide covers all the ways to create habits: writing YAML/JSON directly (Habit as Code) or using the visual Base editor.

 Option #1: HaC/WaC/AaC: Habit as Code